marcosborges/template-terraform-loadtest-distributed-jmeter/README.md

-# Template For Terraform Loadtest Distributed
+# Template For Terraform Loadtest Distributed With JMeter

 The repository goal is to provide an uncomplicated way to start a distributed load testing project using Jmeter as the executor and Terraform as the IaS provisioning.